 Before looking for a free home health aide training program – do you meet the following typical criteria for enrollment?

-- Can prove that you are physically capable for a HHA job.
+Can prove that you are physically and mentally capable for a HHA job.

-To locate free HHA training, first do a search via the web or a phone book for all of the home health care agencies in your local area.
+To find free HHA training, first do a search via the web or a phone book for all of the home health care agencies in your local area.

 Call each of the agencies and ask them about free (or perhaps low cost) HHA training programs available.